zeroxx1986/react-full-stack-multiple/README.md

 # react-full-stack-multiple

 This is a boilerplate to build a full stack web application using multiple React applications, Node.js, Express and Webpack.
-This repo heavily references travis-ci's repo https://travis-ci.org/crsandeep/react-full-stack-multiple, and it is an extension to allow for multiple React apps.
+This repo heavily references crsanddeep's repo https://github.com/crsandeep/simple-react-full-stack, and it is an extension to allow for multiple React apps.
 It is also configured with webpack-dev-server, eslint, prettier and babel.

 - [react-full-stack-multiple](#react-full-stack-multiple)